Helixan/AI-Academic-Research-Assistant/README.md

 - **Agents for Enhanced Functionality**:
   - **SummarizerAgent**: Provides concise summaries of academic papers.
   - **ResearchAgent**: Performs semantic search and retrieval of relevant papers.
+  - **LitReviewAgent**: Facilitates comprehensive literature reviews by recommending local and external papers based on user-provided topics or existing papers.

 ## Table of Contents
 1. [Installation](#installation)